 If you have no daughters, Give them to your sons,

 One ha’penny, Two ha’penny, Hot Cross Buns

 Does that bring back memories?
 It does me.
 I definitely sung this at school either in assembly or the classroom or the playground.
 In fact, I seem to recall singing it to Bethany and Lewis when they were young too.
-So where does the Hot Cross Bun come from?
-Well as with most old religious linked traditions – nobody is really sure.
+So where does the Hot Cross Bun come from and what is the significance of the famous Hot Cross Bun?
+Well as with most old religious linked traditions – nobody is really 100% sure.